 All of this is to say that sometimes, the most intoxicating moments in this city arrive with a heady whiff of nostalgia.
 I love $14 cocktails and artisanal dumplings as much as anyone, but sometimes I yearn for a time I barely remember: when one could procure dinner and dessert for less than $10.

 Duffin’s Donuts, on the unassuming corner of Knight and 41st, is one such time machine; the longtime Vancouver institution has still, after decades, retained an aura of mystery.
-For instance: is DuffinsDonuts.com, which appears to only sell T-shirts and sweatshirts with the shop logo on them, a bizarrely minimal official website or an equally bizarre fan site?
+For instance: was DuffinsDonuts.com, which appeared to only sell T-shirts and sweatshirts with the shop logo on them, once a bizarrely minimal official website or an equally bizarre fan site?
 And in a city of soaring real estate prices, how has an independent restaurant that sells $5 sandwiches stayed afloat?
 Finally, there is the principal mystery, and for many customers the greatest appeal: its menu.

 I love $14 cocktails and artisanal dumplings as much as anyone, but sometimes I yearn for a time I barely remember: when one could procure dinner and dessert for less than $10.